BrutalApe/rubik/Readme.md

 -    Use Q,E to rotate on Z axis
 -    Press "Reset Cube" to put it back into a solved state.

-Taking the old rubik code and repurposing that, instead of starting from scratch.

 2x2 and 3x3 fully functional.

 ---------------------------------